dymmond/lilya/docs/en/docs/dependencies.md

 # Dependency Injection

 Welcome to the definitive guide for using dependency injection in Lilya.
-In this document, we’ll explore how to leverage the `Provide` and `Provides` primitives to cleanly manage shared resources, services, and configuration across your application, includes (sub-applications), and individual routes.
+In this document, we'll explore how to leverage the `Provide` and `Provides` primitives to cleanly manage shared resources, services, and configuration across your application, includes (sub-applications), and individual routes.